Slackadays/Clipboard/README.md

 ---

 ### Clone, Configure, Compile, and Install Manually
-Replace `git clone` with `git clone --branch "0.2.0"` to get the latest release (0.2.0).
+Replace `git clone` with `git clone --branch 0.2.0` to get the latest release (0.2.0).
 Otherwise, you will get the latest commit.
+Change the installation prefix by adding `-DCMAKE_INSTALL_PREFIX=/YOUR/CUSTOM/PREFIX/HERE` to `cmake .`.
 ```bash
 git clone https://github.com/slackadays/Clipboard
 cd Clipboard